 It was a good experience for me to be at Oodi with good colleagues and a nice atmosphere in general.
 I think that I improved my Finnish language skills somewhat and I gained insight into some technical areas that I didn’t know about before.

+At the end of 2019, Felix The Reaper was published for PS4, Xbox One, Nintendo Switch and for Windows and Mac on Steam and GOG.com.
 It has been a long journey for the small development team of which I have been a part (on and off) from 2012 to 2019.
 The project started out with an idea of building a game around the Dancing Death.
 The concept of the Dancing Death can be traced a long way back through history and is reflected in everything from old church paintings to modern popular culture.

 The fact that the concept has a strong historical aspect is probably no accident, since the idea arose among a small group of historians hanging around at an obscure office at Aarhus University.
 Though I was no historian, I knew one of them and was invited to participate as one of two programmers, though I was not really that either, at least not by education.
 In fact none of us were really doing what we were educated for.

 Though we had a quite elaborate idea about the universe of the game with tons of inspiration from various historical sources, we did not have a fixed idea for the gameplay.
 So during the first couple of years, we were making prototypes with different kinds of gameplay, ranging from a Snake type of game where you as Death gather a longer and longer tail of lost souls to a more rhythm-based dance game where you have to tap at the right time and place in order to get Death in to the groove.
 You might say, that we were a bit lost ourselves, gameplay-wise.
+But eventually, after a lot of experiments, discussions and adjustments, not to mention time, we settled on the grid-based shadow manipulation gameplay that ended up in the final game.

 A lot of things has happened during these years of development which fell in different phases (whenever we had some money to develop).
 And while it would be too lengthy to go in depth with all of these things, I will just quickly mention some of them.

 And while I doubt that in the future, we will look back on Felix The Reaper as a big commercial success, for me it is a success that we finally managed to publish this game after a seemingly endless row of demos and time spent trying to explain to friends and family (and sometimes ourselves) what we were actually doing.
+A big credit to Esben Kjær Ravn, the man behind Kong Orange, for pulling this off, maintaining the direction of the project and convincing sometimes frustrated and doubtful team members (quite often me) that this is doable.
+Thanks also to Spilordningen at the Danish Film Institute for supporting the project (more than once), to CAPNOVA for investing in it and to Daedalic Entertainment for publishing it.

 The Multi-region Exporter is a small, free standalone application that can make the process of exporting multiple audio regions in a Cubase project easier.
 Especially if the export process is done more than once, this application can, hopefully, save you some time and frustration.